wolframkriesing/wolfram.kriesing.de/src/tech/links/index.md

-My lack of knowledge and understanding and knowing it scares me most about [reading this article](http://arstechnica.com/security/2015/01/worlds-first-known-bootkit-for-os-x-can-permanently-backdoor-macs/), because once I read it I know there comes a slew of things I would have to learn too, but I just can't ignore it.
+My lack of knowledge and understanding and knowing it scares me most about [reading this article](http://arstechnica.com/security/2015/01/worlds-first-known-bootkit-for-os-x-can-permanently-backdoor-macs/), because once I read it I know there comes a slew of things I would have to learn too, but I still try hard ignoring it :).
 Damn.

 * security